kushaldas/pym/docs/functions.rst

 Default argument value
 ======================

-In a function variables may have default argument values, that means if we don't give any value for that particular variable it will assigned automatically.
+In a function variables may have default argument values, that means if we don't give any value for that particular variable it will be assigned automatically.

 ::